Wangoom

-Wangoom is a town in the Western District of Victoria, 255 km from the state capital, Melbourne and 12 km from the regional centre of Warrnambool.
+Wangoom (/ˈwɒŋɡuːm/ WONG-goom) is a town in the Western District of Victoria, 255 km from the state capital, Melbourne and 12 km from the regional centre of Warrnambool.
 The population at the 2006 census was 378.

 After European settlement of the area in the 1840s mixed farming was conducted by many landowners and leasees until the introduction of the milking machine followed by a period where most farms derived a large proportion of their income from dairying.
 Since 1970 most of the smaller dairies have ceased operating and the few remaining farms are considerably larger in size often using land previously used by smaller dairy farms.

 Facilities

 Wangoom hosts a general store and post office (first registered in 1877) which provides a range of services including Tea Rooms.
 Also located in the main thoroughfare is a memorial town hall, two tennis courts, CFA Fire Station and a disused milk depot.